datamol-io/molfeat/docs/foundation_models.md

 heavier.
 Protein and nucleotide models are deliberately outside this scope.
 The model authors' weights and licences remain authoritative.

+## Third-party licensing policy

+Molfeat's source and its required or optional Python dependencies must remain compatible with the Apache-2.0 project.
+New integrations must not copy or add a runtime dependency on GPL, LGPL or AGPL software.
+A restrictively licensed external model can only be exposed when Molfeat redistributes neither its code nor its weights, the download comes from the publisher, and the caller must explicitly accept the external terms.
+Mol-JEPA follows this isolated opt-in pattern.

+Every newly registered pretrained artifact must declare both its checkpoint licence and, when available, the authoritative licence URL.
+A permissive code repository licence is not assumed to cover separately published model weights.

+[CLAMP](https://github.com/ml-jku/clamp) is deliberately not integrated.
+Its authoritative licence file places the software under GPL-3.0 and adds separate model terms, while its package metadata claims BSD-2-Clause.
+Molfeat will not depend on, copy or redistribute CLAMP until the publisher provides consistent, explicitly compatible terms.

 ## CheMeleon

 [CheMeleon](https://arxiv.org/abs/2506.15792) is a 2025 descriptor-prediction